rbleattler/mdop-docs/mdop/app-v/appv-performance-guidance.md

   - Configurable in Windows PowerShell: `Set-AppvClientConfiguration -SharedContentStoreMode 1`
   - Configurable with Group Policy: See [Deploying the App-V Sequencer and Configuring the Client](appv-deploying-the-appv-sequencer-and-client.md).

-- **PreserveUserIntegrationsOnLogin**: If you have not pre-configured (**Add-AppvClientPackage**) a specific package and this setting isn't configured, the App-V Client will de-integrate* the persisted user integrations, then reintegrate*.
+- **PreserveUserIntegrationsOnLogin**: If you have not pre-configured (**Add-AppvClientPackage**) a specific package and this setting isn't configured, the App-V Client will de-integrate the persisted user integrations, then reintegrate.

   For every package that meets the above conditions, effectively twice the work will be done during publishing/refresh.